forestgrape/coronavirus/5_epidemiological/transmission.md

 #### Methods of Clearance
 * Clearance by mucus flow towards the alimentary system
 * Coughing
-* Clearance by macrophages in the epithelium and in the mucus[to check]
+* Clearance by macrophages in the epithelium and in the mucus[to check and cite]
 * Absorption in the alveoli and clearance:
-  * Locally by immune cells mostly local macrophages
+  * Locally by immune cells (mostly local macrophages)
   * Release to the blood stream
-    * migrating immune system cells
+    * immune cells in the blood
     * clearance organs
   * Lymph system